COSCUP/COSCUP-Volunteer/README.md

 We use the [docker compose](https://docs.docker.com/compose/) (not `docker-compose`) to run the project in containers, please pre-install [Docker Engine](https://docs.docker.com/engine/) or [Docker Desktop](https://docs.docker.com/get-docker/) before get start.

+Build the base images first. (**Notice: In this way, you no need to sign in to Docker Desktop account.**)

+    docker build -t coscupweb-base:22.06.01 -f ./Dockerfile-base-dev

+Setup the `setting.py`

+    cp setting_sample.py setting.py

+Edit the `setting.py`, make `MONGO_MOCK` to `False`.

-Only to build the base images
+Build the rest of app images

     docker compose build --no-cache

-Or build and run ...
+Or direct up to build and run ...

     docker compose up --build